yuni1314/Dual-Attention-U-Net/README.md

 # ASPP_Attn_Unet
-Contributed anonymously to the top XXXX conference.
+Contributed anonymously to the top IJCNN conference.
 Here is the code of this paper.